Neha27Gupta5/Code-Editor/README.md

 # Code-Editor-for-HTML-CSS-and-Javascript
 This project involves creating a basic in-browser code editor using HTML, CSS, and JavaScript.
-The editor allows users to write, edit, and preview HTML, CSS, and JavaScript code directly in the browser, making it an educational tool for learning and experimenting with web development.
+The editor allows users to write, edit, copy , download and preview HTML, CSS, and JavaScript code directly in the browser, making it an educational tool for learning and experimenting with web development.

 Key Features: